What is the IML Mentorship Grant?

 When is the application deadline?

-- Applicants are highly encouraged to meet with the advisor 1:1 prior to submitting, and ask any relevant questions.
+- Applicants must meet with the advisor 1:1 prior to submitting.
 Please email firstname.lastname@example.org to schedule an appointment, or do so on Handshake.

 - Grant advising does not guarantee funding.